wholden/ArduiArcStepper/README.md

 # ArduiArcStepper
-Simple Arduino code to drive a stepper motor using serial commands compatible with Arcus drivers.an A4988 stepper motor,
+Simple Arduino code to drive a stepper motor using serial commands compatible with Arcus drivers.

+Built for use with an A4988 driver chip.